ArtRegistryConsortium/arc-creator-core-solidity/README.md

 3. **ART Contract**: Represents an artist's catalog and manages individual ART tokens (unique records tied to physical artworks).
 4. **ART Token**: A unique ERC721 token representing a physical artwork with detailed metadata.

+The ARC system follows a modular architecture with clear separation of concerns:

+1. **Identity Management**: Handled by the Identity contract
+2. **Art Contract Deployment**: Managed by the ArtFactory contract
+3. **Artwork Management**: Implemented in the ArtContract
+4. **Authorization Logic**: Extracted to the AuthorizationLib library
+5. **Validation Logic**: Centralized in the ValidationLib library
+6. **Constants**: Defined in the ArcConstants library

+This modular approach allows for better maintainability, gas optimization, and easier upgrades.

 All contracts are upgradable using the UUPS (Universal Upgradeable Proxy Standard) pattern from OpenZeppelin, ensuring future extensibility while maintaining data integrity.

 ## Contract Details